-Simply stated sampling theory on the internet is not different than on the phone or via the mail.
+Simply stated, sampling theory on the internet is not different than over the phone or via the mail.
 Yet we cling to these methodologies now for decades despite their high cost, non-response bias, and other inefficiencies, and there are still legitimate use cases for these tools today.

 Because of the popularity of online research, principally due to the speed, relatively lower costs, and access to targeted audiences many research practitioners ask: